Distances

 - Days Lock/Little Wittenham 70.3

-Just past Days Lock it is possible to cross the river to Little Wittenham on the left bank from where you can climb up Wittenham Clumps, a pair of hills around 400 feet high.
+Just past Days Lock it is possible to cross the river to Little Wittenham on the right bank from where you can climb up Wittenham Clumps, a pair of hills around 400 feet high.
 Hardly mountaineering but at least you get to exercise those thigh muscles.
 The views aren't bad either!

 - Dorchester 71.0